hpfem/hermes/doc/src/hermes2d/tutorial-1/poisson.rst

       return CONST_F * result;
     }

-These functions are called for each element during the assembly and they must return the values of the bilinear and linear forms for the given arguments.
-The arguments have the following meaning:
+These callbacks are called by Hermes for each element during the assembly and they must return the values of the bilinear and linear forms for the given arguments.
+Their arguments have the following meaning:

-  * *n* ... the number of integration points (provided by Hermes automatically),
+  * *n* ... the number of integration points,
   * *wt* ... array of integration weights for all integration points,
   * *u_ext* ... solution values (for nonlinear problems only, to be discussed later),
   * *u* ... basis function,